TheSpiritMan/DevOps-Tools/02 Ansible/README.md

 - There is one loadbalancer(like nginx) to balance load in different web instance.

 This is a final project in this Ansible practice.
 So we will do this project in multiple lab using different steps.

+<b>Note</b>

+ The `Vagrantfile` and `inventory` file for all the Labs are same.
+So they are available in `Lab2` main directory.

+ ### Vagranfile
+- We will use same `Vagranfile` in all Ansible Lab.
+- `Hostmanager` plugin is used in Vagrantfile which will automatically update the `/etc/hosts` file in all the VMs including our host machine.
+- Command to install Hostmanager plugin: `$ vagrant plugin install vagrant-hostmanager`
+- To know more about hostmanager plugin.
+Visit this [link](https://www.rubydoc.info/gems/vagrant-hostmanager/1.2.3).